underscoreio/essential-slick/src/pages/plain_sql.md

 ## Updates

 Back in [Chapter 4](#UpdatingRows) we saw how to modify rows with the `update` method.
-We noted that batch updates where challenging when we wanted to use the row's current value.
+We noted that batch updates were challenging when we wanted to use the row's current value.
 The example we used was appending an exclamation mark to a message's content:

 ``` sql
 UPDATE "message" SET "content" = CONCAT("content", '!')